 Make Social Media Work for Your Job Hunt!

 If you think that recruiters are only looking at your LinkedIn account online, think again!
-65% of recruiters in Singapore revealed in a 2012 survey that they cross-check three or more different social media platforms to vet candidates.
+Recruiters cross-check three or more different social media platforms to vet candidates.

-In fact, as one of the most wired countries in Asia, Singaporean recruiters use social media more frequently, more extensively, and for more purposes than their counterparts in other Asia-Pacific countries!
-89% of recruiters in Singapore use social media as a recruitment tool.
+In fact, as one of the most wired countries in Asia, Singaporean recruiters use social media more frequently, more extensively, and for more purposes than their counterparts in other Asia Pacific countries!
+Some recruiters in Singapore even use social media as a recruitment tool.

 What this essentially means is that it’s time to take stock of your online persona and rebrand it if you hope to use social media as an asset to your job hunt!